Biscuit

 Flavor Profile

-Mild sugar content provides gentle sweetness without cloying; varies by type
+Mild sugar content providing gentle sweetness without overwhelming savory components in most varieties

 Seasonality